yuvraj-kapoor/yuvraj-kapoor/README.md

 ---

 ## 🚀 Currently Working On
+- Building a Quant trading backtester that allows users to simulate and evaluate trading strategies using historical stock market data.

-- Building projects in Python, Java, C, and C++
+- Building several other projects in Python, Java, C, and C++
 - Strengthening data structures & algorithms skills
 - Exploring graph theory, analytics systems, and simulations
 - Developing scalable problem-solving and software design skills